Mervin50/AnalyticAlley5/README.md

 Similar to overtime pay, longevity pay also varies considerably, with a standard deviation of approximately $2,044.
 A large portion of employees (75th percentile) did not receive any longevity pay in 2020.

-# 3 Plots to summarize some statistics
+# 3 Exploratory Data Analysis:

 A) Bar plot for visualization of top 10 Grade Category distribution